 The School of Communications is host to three limited enrollment programs: Advertising, Public Relations, and Journalism (Comms Studies was discontinued in Fall 2013).
 The following reflects the total number of students admitted to the major or in pre-Comms status.

 Graduation and Retention Rates

 Graduation rates are calculated from the first term a student attends BYU.
+Only students whose initial college term was at BYU are included.
 Note that many students take two years off to serve a mission for the LDS Church.
-Therefore, the six and seven-year graduation rates are the most representative calculations (because most students serve missions, BYU’s seven-year rate is equivalent to five-year-plus rates used by other universities) The retention rate represents those students who are still Communications majors one year after admission to the program.
+Therefore, the six and seven-year graduation rates are the most representative calculations (because most students serve missions, BYU’s seven-year rate is equivalent to five-year-plus rates used by other universities).
+The retention rate represents those students who are still Communications majors one year after admission to the program.

 The Department’s current five-year strategic plan was adopted in 2013.
 It can be read here.